rfbujan/backend_Task1/README.md

 There is room for improvement in different parts of the solution.
 Here are only listed some of the improvements that applies to all three solutions.
 Additional improvements will be commented for a particular task in its corresponding section.

-- **Logging mechanism:** Logging framework (such as log4j) that records different levels of relevant events that takes place in a operating system.
+- **Logging mechanism:** The solution does not user any Logging framework (such as log4j) that records different levels of relevant events that takes place in the running system.
+This framework are very useful for the maintenance of the application.

-- **Code coverage tool:** Coverage tools (such as sonarQ) report gaps in your testing strategy.
+- **Code coverage tool:** No code coverage tool has been used.
+A coverage tools (such as sonarQ) report gaps in your testing strategy.
 They make it easy to find modules, classes, and functions that are insufficiently tested.

 Instructions
 ------------